Introducing Paralegal Services – What is a paralegal and why do you need one?

 Leveraging Technology:

 As you discuss these terms, you screen-share the contract.
 Your teammate edits the pricing clause and support terms in real-time.
 Everyone sees the new wording instantly.
 No follow-up emails are required later to confirm what was changed.
+Additionally, if you have shared the document in your organization (Google Docs or Onedrive for example), you can ask questions to other team members by adding a comment and tagging them.

 Taking a Break: